FedericoHeichou/kickstorm/README.md

 ./kickstorm.sh
 ```

-In the end you can delete every files in the "kickstorm/log/" and "grablistamembri/log/" folders.
+In the end you can delete every files in the "kickstorm/log" and "grablistamembri/log" folders.

-Please quote me.
+Please, quote me.

 Federico Sabbatini